World Day Against Child Labour

 Typical customs and activities surrounding the observance of World Day Against Child Labour in Canada include hosting educational events and workshops, organizing fundraisers, and initiating social media campaigns to spread awareness about the issue.
 Canadians are encouraged to participate in these activities and support local and international organizations working to eradicate child labour.
 The World Day Against Child Labour takes place annually on June 12.
 It is important for Canadians to join forces and make a difference in the lives of these young children, with hopes of a brighter, better future.

-World Day Against Child Labour facts
+Top 8 Facts for 2026 World Day Against Child Labour in Canada

 Top things to do in Canada for World Day Against Child Labour